 DEVELOPMENT OF THE REA (CURRENTLY RUS) MOVEMENT

 The “Rural Electric Program” is the term commonly used to embrace the many segments of the non-profit cooperative industry which supplies electricity to rural areas.
-Sometimes it is called the “Rural Electrification Administration Program (currently Rural Utilities Service),” after the government agency which lends funds for rural electrification.
+Sometimes called the “Rural Electrification Administration Program (currently Rural Utilities Service),” after the government agency which lends funds for rural electrification.
 Used in this sense, however, “RUS” is an over simplification.
-The Rural Utilities Service (RUS) is a vital part of the overall rural electric program, but it is only a part.
+The Rural Utilities Service (RUS) is a vital part of the overall rural electric program.

 In the early 1930’s only the urban areas had central station electricity.
 The vast rural areas of America did not have access to the wonders of electricity.
 During this time, less than 3% of rural America received the benefits of electric service.

 After Franklin D. Roosevelt became President in 1933, he used the persuasive powers of his office in an attempt to get the investor owned electric companies to expand their services into the rural areas.
-When it became apparent that they would not do this, the President signed an executive order on May 11, 1935, creating the Rural Electrification Administration.
-The intent of this Act and these funds was to make low interest money available to the investor owned companies in order to make it economically feasible for them to provide electric service throughout rural America.
+When they would not do this, the President signed an executive order on May 11, 1935, creating the Rural Electrification Administration (REA).
+The intent of this Act and these funds was to make low interest money available to the investor owned companies making providing electric service throughout rural America economically feasible.

 The investor-owned companies did not accept the financial encouragement of President Roosevelt; so, Senator George W. Norris of Nebraska and Congressman Sam Rayburn of Texas, introduced bills in the U. S. Congress to set up a permanent REA agency.
 On May 21, 1936, the President signed the Rural Electrification Administration Act.
 Shortly thereafter, each of these states passed legislation enabling the formation of non-profit cooperatives, so that these co-ops could apply for loan funds from REA.